datastax/labs/dsgraph/20190711/README.md

 DataStax Graph, a subset of documentation is available that describes the new concepts included in DataStax Graph.

-Please review the [graph-docs](./graph-docs/) directory file for an overview of the features, behaviors, and functionality of the experimental and new graph engine.
+Please review the [graph-docs](./graph-docs/) directory for an overview of the features, behaviors, and functionality of the experimental and new graph engine.

 ### DataStax Studio Sample Notebooks

-In addition to the documentation included in the ./graph-docs directory, DataStax is providing a set of Getting Started Studio Notebooks to help users understand the key concepts of the experimental graph engine build sample applications quickly.
+In addition to the documentation included here, DataStax is providing a set of Getting Started Studio Notebooks to help users understand the key concepts of the experimental graph engine build sample applications quickly.

 Three different Getting Started notebooks are provided in this
 package:

-* DataStax Graph Gremlin - start here for a pure Gremlin experience
+* DataStax Graph Gremlin - start here for a pure Gremlin experience.
 * DataStax Graph CQL as Graph - start here to use CQL to create a new graph.
 * DataStax Graph CQL Conversion to Graph - start here to see how